Old City of Zuoying: East Gate

 The East Gate is also known as the Fongyi Gate (鳳儀門).
 Of the four gates of the walled city, it is the best preserved.
 A portion of the wall connected to the East Gate is still present.
 The gate lacked maintenance during the period when it was part of the military district, which allowed vines to grow on the gate.
 The gate was renovated after the military camped moved.

 North Gate

 The North Gate is also called the Gongchen Gate (拱辰門), and has two inscribed boards on it.
 The one on the outside says "Gongchen Gate", the one on the inside says "North Gate" (北門).
 There are two sculptures of door gods on the gate.
 The names of the door gods are Shenshu (神荼) and Yulü (鬱壘).

 The "Gongchen Well" (拱辰井) was a well near the North Gate built approximately 200 years ago.
-During the Qing rule period local residents relied on this well.
-The well did not work anymore and the government during the Taiwan Post-war Era decided to demolish it as it obstructed the transportation.
+During Qing rule, local residents relied on this well.
+The well is no longer functional, and the post-war Republic of China government decided to demolish it.
 An iron lid was put on the remaining hole instead.
 Without careful preservation, the lid even has zebra crossing marks on it.